openwisp/openwisp-docs/developer/gsoc-ideas-2022.rst

     **InfluxDB** from `ansible-openwisp2
     <https://github.com/openwisp/ansible-openwisp2>`_ and `docker-openwisp
     <https://github.com/openwisp/docker-openwisp/>`_
-  - The requests to Elasticsearch shall be optimizesd as described in `[timeseries] Optimize elasticsearch #168
+  - The requests to Elasticsearch shall be optimized as described in `[timeseries] Optimize elasticsearch #168
     <https://github.com/openwisp/openwisp-monitoring/issues/168>`_.